1. Academic Validation

 Abstract

 The pim-1 kinase is a true oncogene that has been implicated in the development of leukemias, lymphomas, and prostate Cancer, and is the target of drug development programs.
 We have used experimental approaches to identify a selective, cell-permeable, small-molecule inhibitor of the pim-1 kinase to foster basic and translational studies of the Enzyme.
 We used an ELISA-based kinase assay to screen a diversity library of potential kinase inhibitors.
 The flavonol quercetagetin (3,3',4',5,6,7-hydroxyflavone) was identified as a moderately potent, ATP-competitive inhibitor (IC(50), 0.34 micromol/L).
 Resolution of the crystal structure of PIM1 in complex with quercetagetin or two Other Flavonoids revealed a spectrum of binding poses and hydrogen-bonding patterns in spite of strong similarity of the ligands.
-Quercetagetin was a highly selective inhibitor of PIM1 compared with PIM2 and seven other serine-threonine kinases.
+Quercetagetin was a highly selective inhibitor of PIM1 compared with PIM2 and seven Other serine-threonine kinases.
 Quercetagetin was able to inhibit PIM1 activity in intact RWPE2 prostate Cancer cells in a dose-dependent manner (ED(50), 5.5 micromol/L).
 RWPE2 cells treated with quercetagetin showed pronounced growth inhibition at inhibitor concentrations that blocked PIM1 kinase activity.
-Furthermore, the ability of quercetagetin to inhibit the growth of other prostate epithelial cell lines varied in proportion to their levels of PIM1 protein.
+Furthermore, the ability of quercetagetin to inhibit the growth of Other prostate epithelial cell lines varied in proportion to their levels of PIM1 protein.
 Quercetagetin can function as a moderately potent and selective, cell-permeable inhibitor of the pim-1 kinase, and may be useful for proof-of-concept studies to support the development of clinically useful PIM1 inhibitors.

 Figures